DigiScore/neoscore/doc/western/multi_staff_objects.rst

 Multi-Staff Objects
 ===================

 Some objects, like barlines and braces, span multiple staves.
-Such classes inherit :obj:`.MultiStaffObject`, and the general pattern for creating them is to pass a complete list of the staves spanned in descending order.
+Such classes inherit :obj:`.MultiStaffObject`, and the general pattern for creating them is to pass in either a :obj:`.StaffGroup` or a plain ``list`` of staves given in descending order.

 Barlines
 --------